abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

     ..  [#constraint_programming_poor_def] These are two key elements of a Constraint Programming solving algorithm but there are many more!

-    ..  [#propagation_also_called] Propagation is also called *domain filtering*, *pruning* or *consistency technique*.
+    ..  [#propagation_also_called] Propagation is also called *domain filtering*, *pruning* or *consistency techniques*.

     To better understand Constraint Programming, let's have a look at a real solving process [#real_process_details]_.
 In the following
-    Figures, crosses represent the action of removing values from variables.
-Each step in the solving process is separated by an horizontal line.
+    Figures, crosses represent the action of removing values from variables' domain.
+Each step in the solving process is separated from the following one by an horizontal line.

     ..  [#real_process_details]